Black history from the year you were born

 1945: Ebony magazine debuts

-John H. Johnson published the first issue of Ebony magazine was published in November 1945 and heralded a new era of putting forth a positive image of Black Americans in mainstream media.
+John H. Johnson published the first issue of Ebony magazine in November 1945, heralding a new era of putting forth a positive image of Black Americans in mainstream media.
 A smaller news magazine called Jet was founded a few years later in 1951.